Chhavimohitkar65/AIML/README.md

 <br/>
 <br/>
 <h3>3.
 Heart Disease Prediction using Logistic Regression with Text-to-Speech</h3>
-Description: In this project, we build a heart disease prediction model using logistic regression.
-Additionally, we've incorporated a text-to-speech feature using the pyttsx3 library to provide voice-based results and recommendations.<br/>
+Description: In this project, we build a heart disease prediction model using logistic regression. <br/>Additionally, we've incorporated a text-to-speech feature using the pyttsx3 library to provide voice-based results and recommendations.<br/>
 Files:<br/>
      heart_disease_prediction.ipynb: Jupyter Notebook with code, analysis, and voice integration.<br/>
      heart_disease_data.csv: Heart disease dataset for training and testing.<br/>
 <br/>
 <br/>
 <h3>4.
 Talking Diabetes Prediction using a Support Vector Machine (SVM) with Text-to-Speech</h3>
-Description: This project focuses on diabetes prediction using the Support Vector Machine (SVM) algorithm.
-Similar to the heart disease project, we've added text-to-speech capabilities using the pyttsx3 library to make the results accessible via voice.<br/>
+Description: This project focuses on diabetes prediction using the Support Vector Machine (SVM) algorithm.<br/> Similar to the heart disease project, we've added text-to-speech capabilities using the pyttsx3 library to make the results accessible via voice.<br/>
 Files:<br/>
      diabetes_prediction.ipynb: Jupyter Notebook with code, analysis, and voice integration.<br/>
      diabetes_data.csv: Diabetes dataset for training and testing.<br/>
 <br/>
 <br/>
 <h3>5.
 Wine Quality Prediction using Random Forest</h3>
-Description: This project tackles wine quality prediction using the Random Forest algorithm.
-It demonstrates a regression task, predicting wine quality scores based on various attributes.<br/>
+Description: This project tackles wine quality prediction using the Random Forest algorithm.<br/> It demonstrates a regression task, predicting wine quality scores based on various attributes.<br/>
 Files:<br/>
     1. wine_quality_prediction.ipynb: Jupyter Notebook with code and analysis.<br/>
     2. wine_quality_data.csv: Wine quality dataset for training and testing.<br/>
 <br/>
 <br/>
 <h3>6.
 Spam Mail Prediction using Logistic Regression</h3>
-Description: In this project, we create a spam mail prediction model using logistic regression.
-The goal is to classify emails as either spam or not spam based on their content and features.<br>
+Description: In this project, we create a spam mail prediction model using logistic regression.<br/> The goal is to classify emails as either spam or not spam based on their content and features.<br>
 Files:<br/>
     <p> spam_mail_prediction.ipynb: Jupyter Notebook with code and analysis.<br/>
      spam_mail_data.csv: Dataset containing email features for training and testing.</p>